-One of the principle objectives of these arrangements is to involve everybody in the workplace and create a safe and healthy working environment and achieve a high standard of health and safety which is essential to the efficient operation of the Academy.
+One of the principal objectives of these arrangements is to involve everybody in the workplace and create a safe and healthy working environment and achieve a high standard of health and safety which is essential to the efficient operation of the Academy.

-The prime responsibility for safe operations and safe place of work rests clearly on all levels of Management and this principle must be pursued with diligence.
-However, Management cannot exercise this responsibility without the active co-operation of all the employees.
+The prime responsibility for safe operations and safe place of work rests clearly on all levels of management and this principal must be pursued with diligence.
+However, management cannot exercise this responsibility without the active co-operation of all the employees.

-All policies and procedures, risk assessments and safe working practices will be periodically reviewed and amended accordingly and changes will be brought to the attention of all employees.
+All policies and procedures, risk assessments and safe working practices will be periodically reviewed and amended accordingly, and changes will be brought to the attention of all employees.

-The Governors, Principal/Head of School, senior staff and designated health and safety staff will take all reasonable steps to identify and reduce hazards to a minimum.
+The Governors, Principal, senior staff and designated health and safety staff will take all reasonable steps to identify and reduce hazards to a minimum.
 To assist in this, all staff and students must be aware of their own and others personal safety in any of the academy activities, both on and off site.